dabrahams/TestGeneration/README.md

 # TestGeneration

-Demonstrates test generation using an SPM plugin, and its failure to link on Linux
+Demonstrates test generation using an SPM plugin, unless I check it out into a directory named `val/`, in which case it does nothing at all!